TonyCWalker/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

-    THe DOM is a programming interface for HTML and XML documents that represents the page in a manner that allows for programmers to change the documents structure, styles and contents.
+    The DOM is a programming interface for HTML and XML documents that represents the page in a manner that allows for programmers to change the documents structure, styles and contents.

 2. What is an event?

     Events are actions or occurences that happen within the system that you are programming.

 3. What is an event listener?

     An event listener waits for an event to occur before executing a function.

 4. Why would we convert a NodeList into an Array?

     In order to allow us to use queryselectors.

 5. What is a component?

      Components are reusuable pieces of code that can be used to create elements that share functionality and styling features.

 ### Git Set up